Bytes and Bits

 ★★★★★

 WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers offers a compelling take on webgpu, though not without flaws.
-While the treatment of ray-tracing is excellent, I found the sections on Books less convincing.
-The author makes some bold claims about shader that aren't always fully supported.
-That said, the book's strengths in discussing Programming more than compensate for any weaknesses.
-Readers looking for ray-tracing will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on compute, if not the definitive work.
+While the treatment of ray-tracing is excellent, I found the sections on programming less convincing.
+The author makes some bold claims about ray-tracing that aren't always fully supported.
+That said, the book's strengths in discussing JavaScript more than compensate for any weaknesses.
+Readers looking for shader will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on shader, if not the definitive work.

 Brooklyn Lee